nlindenau/thesis/README.md

 ```

 When giving names of your ingredients, be the most descriptive you can.
 Fineli returns a long list at every query, with some entries being not at all related to the query word.

-RVAL tries to fuzzy match your original query to the results of Fineli, but this is not 100% reliable method.
+RVAL tries to fuzzy match your original query to the results from Fineli, but this is not 100% reliable method.
+In the API response, you will get a list of Fineli entries that RVAL fuzzy matched to your original query.

-Suggested pattern of naming is [Item], [descriptor].
-For example [Spaghetti pasta, dry] returns much more accurate results than just [pasta].
+Suggested pattern of naming is `item`, `descriptor`.
+For example `Spaghetti pasta, dry` returns much more accurate results than just `pasta`.
+For fruit and vegetables, descriptors like `average` or `with skin` work really well.

 Weights should be provided in grammes.